-A visit to the Galapagos over the holidays during the warm season is an experience to be remembered about for years to come.
+A visit to the Galapagos over the holidays during the warm season is an experience to be remembered for years to come.
 December or January marks the beginning of the warm season throughout the archipelago.
 Sunny skies and calm waters are interrupted occasionally by afternoon showers that liven up the landscape and bring warm currents and wildlife to the turquoise waters.
-The warm season continues on until April and begins to transition to the cool season.
+The warm season continues until April and begins to transition to the cool season.

 May and June normally are months of transition from the warm season to the cool season.
 Remember, the Galapagos Islands cross the equator.
 Weather that may be cool to locals can be very refreshing to those who are experiencing the summer heat at home.
 During the cool season, it is normally sunny during midday.
 We may experience some occasional cloud cover in the late afternoon and evening.
 In November, the Galapagos Islands normally begin to transition into the warm season.

 When is the best time to visit the Galapagos?

 The Galapagos is a place that can be visited at any time of year.
 There are two seasons, the warmest time of year is between December to May when the sky is always clear and the sun shines strongly.
 If you love to dive, the waters are warmest between December to May.
 If you don’t mind cooler water June to November is a great time to observe much of the famous Galapagos marine life.

 Galapagos Cool Season

 From June to December the southern trade winds bring the colder Humboldt Current north to the Galapagos.
 This means that the water is cooler, and a layer of high atmosphere mist pervades the island skies.

 In effect, the highlands of the larger islands are kept green and lush while the sea level islands and shorelines have little precipitation.
 Thus, June to December is generally called the “dry season” which is known for its blue skies and light mist.